Automattic/publish-to-s3-gradle-plugin/README.md

 The plugin applies & configures the `maven-publish` plugin by adding the S3 repository as well as a `MavenPublication` that uses the calculated version name.
 It provides 3 Gradle tasks:

-* `publishLibraryToS3` takes `--branch-name`, `--sha1`, `--tag-name` & `--pull-request-url` command line arguments and uses the information to calculate a version name, verify that this version is not already published to S3 and finally calls `publishS3PublicationToS3Repository` gradle task which will publish the artifacts to S3.
+* `publishLibraryToS3` can take a mix of the following command line arguments: `--branch-name`, `--sha1`, `--tag-name`, `--pull-request-url`.
+Depending on the arguments passed, it uses the information to calculate a version name (see below), verify that this version is not already published to S3 and finally calls `publishS3PublicationToS3Repository` gradle task which will publish the artifacts to S3.
 * `calculateVersionName` takes `--branch-name`, `--sha1`, `--tag-name` & `--pull-request-url` command line arguments and prints the calculated version name.
 * `isVersionPublishedToS3` takes  `--version-name` command line argument and combines it with the `groupId` & `artifactId` values from the extension to check if it's already published to S3.